Gobuub/ETL_project/README.md

 Main directory:

-     - data - where the results of the notebook execution will be saved.
+     - data  directory where the results of the notebook execution will be saved.

      - enviroment.yml file to install the virtual environment with the necessary libraries already installed to run the notebook without incident.
         -To install enviroment type on terminal: